top of page

 1. Sales Performance Decline

 If key accounts or active leads are left unattended, deals can slip through the cracks.
-Prospects and existing clients expect consistency, and a sudden drop in engagement can damage relationships and brand reputation.
+Prospects and existing clients expect consistency.
+A sudden drop in engagement can damage relationships and harm brand reputation.

 2. Increased Pressure on the Team